anokfireball/urlpicker/README.md

 # URLPicker

-A high-performance URL extractor and normalizer that intelligently extracts URLs from text input with Git remote support and credential removal.
+A high-performance URL extractor and normalizer that intelligently extracts URLs from text input with optional Git remote support and credential removal.

 ## Features

 - Extracts HTTP and HTTPS URLs from any text format (logs, terminal output, documents)
 - Automatically removes credentials from URLs to prevent leaks
-- Converts Git remote formats (SSH, SCP-like, HTTPS) to browsable HTTPS URLs
+- Optionally converts Git remote formats (SSH, SCP-like, HTTPS) to browsable HTTPS URLs with `-git` flag
 - RFC 3986 compliant with host normalization and deduplication
 - High performance: 19+ MB/s throughput with sub-millisecond processing
 - **Stream-optimized**: Memory-efficient processing with immediate URL output